Orange-OpenSource/Orange-Boosted-Bootstrap/site/docs/4.1/content/typography.md

 ### Customizing headings

-Use the included utility classes to recreate the small secondary heading text from Bootstrap 3.
+Use the included utility classes to recreate the small secondary heading text from Boosted 3.

 <div class="bd-example">
   <span class="h3">